ankane/setup-sqlserver/README.md

         accept-eula: true
 ```

-`accept-eula` confirms your acceptance of the End-User Licensing Agreement.
+`accept-eula` confirms your acceptance of the End-User Licensing Agreement

 ## Versions